-11.1.1.
+12.1.1.
 PIN codes

 Up to five PIN codes can be stored in each control.
 Users must then enter their code before being granted access permission to edit parameters.
 All parameters remain viewable (read-only).
-This feature can be configured to be applied to the touch-screen, the WSP3 or both.
+This feature can be configured to be applied to the WSP3.
 After initially gaining access, edit permission remains granted for a configurable time-out period.

-11.1.2.
+12.1.2.
 Edit switch

 Use of an external switch connected to the P64 input pin.
 Users are only granted access permission to edit parameters when the switch is activated.
 By using a key-switch, only the key-holders will be able to make edits.
 All parameters remain viewable (read-only).
-When configured, this feature applies to both the touch-screen and the WSP3.
+When configured, this feature applies to the WSP3.